 With so much on offer, one of the best ways to see the surroundings of Sibenik is on a boat or bus.
 There are many local ferries that take you to the islands for little money as well as local busses that go to nearby attractions such as Krka National Park.
 Just check out the bus station and waterfront for the timetables.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sibenik, Croatia using the map below!